vesterheim/vesterheim.github.io/join-give/make-a-gift/object/index.md

 Items Donated for Museum Use
 ---------------------------
 Vesterheim accepts donated objects for use on the museum campus or for fundraising purposes.
 Examples of museum use items include tools and supplies to help in museum up-keep.
 Examples of fundraising items include artwork for raffles, and items and services for auctions.
-To discuss your gift, contact Stephanie Johnson at 563-382-9681, ext.
-103, or email at [snjohnson@vesterheim.org](mailto:snjohnson@vesterheim.org).
+To discuss your gift, contact Nicholas Klein at 563-382-9681, ext.
+109, or email at [nklein@vesterheim.org](mailto:nklein@vesterheim.org).

 Items Donated to Vesterheim's Collection
 ----------------------------------------